HOME

 • AEROGAL (all days except thursdays) TAME (please call for flights a day)airlines lands at Baltra Island (close to Sta.
 Cruz islands) and also landing in San Cristobal Island Flight 195 Gye-S.Cristobal Is. (where waves are.)
 There are Low and High fares for tickets.
 Ask your travel agent about it.

-• High season (Ene 16-Jun 14): Guayaquil(Gye)-Glps-Gye $ 355 USD (new 2007 price updated).
-If you are from "Pacto Andino" country (Peru, Colombia, Venezuela, Chile, Bolivia), you have a especial discount! ask for especial price and all tickets buyer need to present documents passports-ID valid of citizenship, espcially discounted tickets.
+• High season (Ene 16-Jun 14): Guayaquil(Gye)-Glps-Gye $ 378 USD (new 2010 price updated).
+If you are from "Pacto Andino" country (Peru, Colombia, Venezuela, Chile, Bolivia), you have a especial discount! ask for especial price and all tickets buyer need to present documents passports-ID valid of citizenship, especially discounted tickets.

 • Galapagos Airplane Tickets (Tame/Aerogal) are not interchangeable or make sure with your travel agency they are.